kaiyi27/tp/docs/UserGuide.md

    * `delete 3` : Deletes the 3rd contact shown in the current list.

-   * `schedule 1 md/2024-05-05 mt/09:00 ma/Discuss health policy mdur/60` : Schedules a meeting with the first contact in the current list at 5th may 2024 9am to discuss health policy.
+   * `schedule 1 md/2024-05-05 mt/09:00 ma/Discuss health policy mdur/60` : Schedules a meeting with the 1st contact in the current list at 5th May 2024 9am to discuss health policy.
-   * `policy 1 po/Health policy ed/2029-06-06 pm/1000` Adds a policy with the first contact in the current list with name of Health policy, expiry date on the 6th of June 2029, with a premium of 1000 SGD
+   * `policy 1 po/Health policy ed/2029-06-06 pm/1000` Adds a policy with the 1st contact in the current list with name of Health policy, expiry date on the 6th of June 2029, with a premium of 1000 SGD.

    * `exit` : Exits the app.